New Zealand calls on Papua rebels to release pilot kidnapped a year ago

 A low-level battle for independence has been under way since Indonesia took control of the resource-rich former Dutch colony after a controversial referendum in 1969.

 Peters said New Zealand had been working with Indonesian authorities and others towards securing Phillip’s release.
+He and Indonesian Foreign Minister Retno Marsudi discussed the pilot’s case in a phone call on Wednesday.

 “Let me be absolutely clear,” he said.
 “There can never be any justification for hostage taking.”